What’s the 2700 Art Space Project?

 A new community art space is on the horizon in Arlington County.

-The Studios at Arlington Arts is nearby, and this upcoming space is perfect for locals who wish to engage with local arts.
+The Studios at Arlington Arts is nearby, and this upcoming space is perfect for community members who wish to engage with local arts.
 The project includes a zone for temporary public art, a spot for those to create art, and a more open area for events.

 “What I think is unique about this idea is that this is a temporary outdoor, modular space for the arts,” Josh Stoltzfus said.
 He’s the Acting Director for the Cultural Affairs Division for Arlington County, also known as Arlington Arts.